AI-Generated Content and Copyright Law: What We Know

 UPDATED BY

-At the moment, works created solely by artificial intelligence — even if produced from a text prompt written by a human — are not protected by copyright.
+At the moment, works created solely by artificial intelligence — even if produced from a text prompt written by a human — are not protected by copyright in the United States.

-When it comes to training AI models, however, the use of copyrighted materials is fair game.
-That’s because of a fair use law that permits the use of copyrighted material under certain conditions without needing the permission of the owner.
+When it comes to training AI models, however, the use of copyrighted materials falls into a legal gray area, especially if the outputs compete with original works.
+For now, the fair use doctrine permits the use of copyrighted material under certain conditions without needing the permission of the owner.
 But pending lawsuits could change this.

 Related Reading4 Ethical Questions Generative AI Poses